PedroLofiego/enem-infra-socioeconomia-ml/README.md

 The central research question:

-> To what extent can we model and predict educational performance using structural and socioeconomic indicators?
+> To what extent can educational inequality be modeled and predicted using structural and socioeconomic indicators?

 ---

 ## 🎯 Objectives

-- Quantify the impact of school infrastructure variables on academic performance
+- Quantify the impact of school infrastructure on academic performance
 - Evaluate the predictive power of socioeconomic indicators
 - Build classification models to estimate risk of low academic performance
 - Extract interpretable insights to support data-driven educational strategies

 ---